-- 3.74 NI Water submitted the following proposals for the construction of trunk mains during PC21. - Two trunk mains to address deficits in supply demand balance as identified in the company's water resource and supply resilience plan: - Carmoney to Strabane Strategic Link Watermain: This addresses a 3 MI/d supply demand deficit in Western WRZ and provides resilience of up to 14MI/d for an outage at one of the WTWs within Western WRZ. - Castor Bay to Ballydougan Trunk Main: This addresses deficit in Southern WRZ and meets supply demand balance by increasing transfer capacity from 95 Ml/d to 115 Ml/d. - Four trunk mains to improve resilience between Water Resource Zones:
+- 3.96 NI Water submitted the following proposals for the construction of trunk mains during PC21. - Two trunk mains to address deficits in supply demand balance as identified in the company's water resource and supply resilience plan: - ♦ Carmoney to Strabane Strategic Link Watermain: This addresses a 3 Ml/d supply demand deficit in Western WRZ and provides resilience of up to 14Ml/d for an outage at one of the WTWs within Western WRZ. - Castor Bay to Ballydougan Trunk Main: This addresses deficit in Southern WRZ and meets supply demand balance by increasing transfer capacity from 95 Ml/d to 115 Ml/d. - Four trunk mains to improve resilience between Water Resource Zones: - Northern Resource Zone Resilience: This will deliver a system which will permit up to 21Ml/d to be transferred from within the Northern Resource Zone to Ballinrees WTW to provide full resilience during an outage or major incident at the WTW. - ♦ Western Resource Zone Resilience: This will provide full Western Resource Zone resilience at any one of the WTWs in the zone during an outage or major incident by allowing transfers from the Northern Resource Zone of up to 17Ml/d.
+It will also address a supply demand deficit of 3 Ml/d within Western WRZ.

-- Northern Resource Zone Resilience: This will deliver a system which will permit up to 21MI/d to be transferred from within the Northern Resource Zone to Ballinrees WTW to provide full resilience during an outage or major incident at the WTW. - Western Resource Zone Resilience: This will provide full Western Resource Zone resilience at any one of the WTWs in the zone during an outage or major incident by allowing transfers from the Northern Resource Zone of up to 17MI/d.
-It will also address a supply demand deficit of 3 MI/d within Western WRZ. - Central WRZ Resilience and Supply: This will increase the imported flow from Carland SR to the Cookstown trunk main to 4.7 Ml/d.
-It will also improve resilience across the Central WRZ and mitigate the impact of an outage event at Lough Fea WTW or Moyola WTW. - Castor Bay Outage September 2019: This will improve water supply resilience to Castor Bay WSZ by providing a back-feed from Dunore Point WTW and/or Drumaroad WTW.
-This mitigates the risk of widespread interruptions to supply in the event of a complete or partial outage at Castor Bay WTW. - Six trunk mains to provide additional capacity in the company's trunk network supplying service reservoirs in order to maintain levels of service to existing customers: - High Tober. - Edenasop to Killeter. - Blacklough to Crocknabohill. - Woodend to Drain main. - Killyhevlin Cavanacross B. - Whitespots B. - Two trunk mains to provide capacity for future development: - Skeoge Link TM: Provides additional capacity for recent growth and new development and provides the reference level of service (pressure) to some 5,000 customers.

-Crescent Link TM: Provides additional capacity for recent growth and new development and provides the reference level of service (pressure) to approximately 1,250 customers.

-- 3.75 These projects have been included in the draft determination as they deliver consumer benefits by helping to improve security of supply, improve resilience and release constraints for development. - 3.76 The profile of the delivery of these outputs is detailed in the table below.
-We note that the delivery plan for this programme of work is 'back end' loaded and prior to our final determination we will ask NI Water to consider whether any of the outputs, and the benefit that they deliver to consumers, can be brought forward.
+- ♦ Central WRZ Resilience and Supply: This will increase the imported flow from Carland SR to the Cookstown trunk main to 4.7 Ml/d.
+It will also improve resilience across the Central WRZ and mitigate the impact of an outage event at Lough Fea WTW or Moyola WTW. - ♦ Castor Bay Outage September 2019: This will improve water supply resilience to Castor Bay WSZ by providing a back-feed from Dunore Point WTW and/or Drumaroad WTW.
+This mitigates the risk of widespread interruptions to supply in the event of a complete or partial outage at Castor Bay WTW. - Six trunk mains to provide additional capacity in the company's trunk network supplying service reservoirs in order to maintain levels of service to existing customers: - ♦ High Tober. - ♦ Edenasop to Killeter. - Blacklough to Crocknabohill. - Woodend to Drain main. - Killyhevlin Cavanacross B. - Whitespots B. - Two trunk mains to provide capacity for future development: - ♦ Skeoge Link TM: Provides additional capacity for recent growth and new development and provides the reference level of service (pressure) to some 5,000 customers. - ♦ Crescent Link TM: Provides additional capacity for recent growth and new development and provides the reference level of service (pressure) to approximately 1,250 customers. - 3.97 These projects have been included in the final determination as they deliver consumer benefits by helping to improve security of supply, improve resilience and release constraints for development. - 3.98 The profile of the delivery of these outputs is detailed in the table below.

-Output 2021-22 2022-23 2023-24 2024-25 2025-26 2026-27 Completion of nominated trunk main schemes 0 4 0 3 1 6
+Output 2021-22 2022-23 2023-24 2024-25 2025-26 2026-27 Completion of nominated trunk main schemes 0 2 1 5 2 4

-Table 12: Trunk main nominated outputs for PC21.
+Table 14: Trunk main nominated outputs for PC21.